I. Duties of the Dean

 - List of Referees Selected (indicating those who did/did not respond and reason for non-response)

-- Department (School) List of Prospective Referees (including brief summary of credentials and relationships with candidate)
+- Department List of Prospective Referees (including brief summary of credentials and relationships with candidate)

 - Candidate’s List of Prospective Referees (including credentials and relationships with candidate)